-When Friedberg was appointed in May 2003 to the post of deputy national security advisor working under I. Lewis Libby in the Office of the Vice President, many observers saw it as a sign that the Bush administration was going to take a harder stance toward China.
+When Friedberg was appointed in May 2003 to the post of deputy national security adviser working under I. Lewis Libby in the Office of the Vice President, many observers saw it as a sign that the Bush administration was going to take a harder stance toward China.
 It was also seen as a victory for neoconservative ideologues both in and outside the administration.

 John Gershman, an Asia specialist at New York University, said of the appointment: "There really haven't been top people under Bush who knew much about China.
 He's the first one. ...
 [Friedberg] fits clearly into the group that has been dominant in the administration since the Sept.
 11, 2001 attacks on New York and the Pentagon. ...
 He's a China-threat person without being hysterical about it.
 But his appointment is a clear sign that the cooperation that has emerged between the U.S. and China on the war on terrorism and North Korea is entirely tactical, and that Cheney is still inclined to see China as a strategic competitor."

-After his brief stint in government, Friedberg returned to Princeton, where he has continued to focus on Asian security affairs.
-Commenting on President Obama's Fall 2010 trip to Asia, when the president pointedly declined to visit Beijing, Friedberg wrote in The New Republic: "Over the last several years, many Chinese analysts and strategic thinkers have concluded that American power is rapidly on the wane, and some appear to believe that it may now be possible for Beijing to act more decisively in reshaping Asia according to its own preferences.
+After his brief stint in government, Friedberg returned to Princeton, where he has continued to focus on Asian security issues.
+Commenting on President Obama's 2010 trip to Asia, when the president deliberately did not visit Beijing, Friedberg wrote in The New Republic: "Over the last several years, many Chinese analysts and strategic thinkers have concluded that American power is rapidly on the wane, and some appear to believe that it may now be possible for Beijing to act more decisively in reshaping Asia according to its own preferences.
 In order to reduce the risk of Chinese miscalculation, the United States and its Asian friends and allies will need to act in ways designed to insure that the overall balance of power remains overwhelmingly in their favor.
 This will require closer coordination on strategic issues among countries like Japan, South Korea, India, and Australia, as well as between each of them and the United States.
 And it will necessitate some new defense programs designed to counter and neutralize the more troubling elements of China's ongoing military build-up.
 Beijing will object strenuously to any such moves, but neither the United States nor its democratic partners should allow themselves to be dissuaded from taking measures whose true purpose is to bolster stability and keep the peace."

 Friedberg is the author of several books, including The Weary Titan, 1895-1905: Britain and the Experience of Relative Decline (Princeton University Press, 1988) andIn the Shadow of the Garrison State: America's Anti-Statism and Its Cold War Grand Strategy (Princeton University Press, 2000).
 His latest book is A Contest for Supremacy: China, America and the Struggle for Mastery in Asia, published in 2011 by W.W.
 Norton.